-Your progression framework should also include development opportunities.
-According to the Consumer Technology Association, high-skills training and professional development programs are the top benefits that employees want related to training.
+Your progression framework should also include development opportunities, as high-skills training and professional development programs are commonly cited as one of the top benefits that employees want related to training.

 This is especially true of nonprofit employees who are intrinsically motivated and prioritize auxiliary benefits in place of higher salaries.

 Do you want your employees to feel like they can grow and progress with you, or do you want them to reap what they can and move on?